Learning Math Reasoning from Self-Sampled Correct and Partially-Correct Solutions: Learning from Self-Sampled Solutions

 \subsection{Learning from Multiple Targets}

-In this section, we discuss some common loss functions to learn from multiple targets for each specification.
-Empirically, we find that the distinction between those loss functions greatly affects the model performance (\autoref{sec:loss-function-ablations}).
+With self-sampling, each natural language question is paired with multiple solutions as targets for learning.
+Here we discuss some common loss functions for the multi-target learning problem, with a focus on how each target contributes to the gradient.
 The loss functions and their gradients are shown in \autoref{tab:loss-function}. {\tilde{y}}

-\textbf{Augmented MLE (MLE-Aug): } This objective augments MLE with multiple targets by summing the loss from multiple programs in $\br$, as if $\{(x, \hy)\}_{\hy\in\br}$ is a set of different examples in the dataset;\\ \textbf{Maximum Marginal Likelihood (MML): } MML attempts to approximate $\pt(z^*|x)$ by marginalizing over the correct programs in $\br$.
-However, for each program $\hy\in\br$, the gradient of it is in proportion to the likelihood $\pt(\hy|x)$ given by the model.
-This typically results in the model still putting a majority of the weight on one of the programs in $\br$ as noted in \citep{guu2017language}. \\ \textbf{$\beta$-smoothed MML ($\beta$-MML): } Proposed in \cite{guu2017language}, the $\beta$-MML objective is an extension of MML with $\beta\in[0, 1]$, where it recovers MML when $\beta=1$ and is equivalent to MLE-Aug when $\beta=0$.
+\textbf{Augmented MLE (MLE-Aug): } This objective augments MLE with multiple targets simply by summing the loss from multiple solutions in $\br$, which is equivalent as minimizing the KL-divergence from $\pt(y|x)$ to $Q(y|x) = \frac{1}{|\br|} \cdot \mathbbm{1}_{\br}(y)$, where $\mathbbm{1}(\cdot)$ is a set indicator function.
+It encourages the model to put equal weights on all targets by ensuring that all targets equally contribute to the gradient. \\ \textbf{Maximum Marginal Likelihood (MML): } MML attempts to approximate $\pt(z^*|x)$ by marginalizing over the correct solutions in $\br$.
+However, for each target $\hy\in\br$, the gradient of it is in proportion to the likelihood $\pt(\hy|x)$ given by the model, which results in a positive feedback loop during gradient updates.
+It encourages the model to still put a majority of the probability on one of the solutions in $\br$ as noted in \citep{guu2017language}. \\ \textbf{$\beta$-smoothed MML ($\beta$-MML): } Proposed in \cite{guu2017language}, the $\beta$-MML objective is an extension of MML with a hyperparameter $\beta\in(0, 1]$ to adjust weights of the gradient from each target.
+It an interpolation between MML and MLE-Aug objectives, more specifically, it recovers MML when $\beta=1$ and its gradient is equivalent to that of MLE-Aug when $\beta\rightarrow 0$.

+Empirically, we find that these distinctions between those loss functions greatly affects the model performance (\autoref{fig:loss-perf-compare}), especially when partially-correct solutions are included for learning.